KseniaSOS/Guess-the-Company/README.md

     * Java Script bugs on Homepage and Game page

-    There was an Error in Inspects Console panale.
+    There was an Error in Inspects Console panel.
 It was easily fixed by removing script lint from html page, where script was not used.

     ![W3C Validator test result](assets/readme-images/js-bug-on-home-page.png)